celestiaorg/celestia-app/docs/architecture/ADR-005-QGB_posting_confirms_in_reserved_namespace.md

 ### Negative

 - Reducing the checks applied on the confirms: everyone will be able to post commitments, and we will have no way to sanitize them before adding them to a block.
 This would add an extra overhead for the relayer to choose the right commitments.
-However, it is alright, since we will not have a lot of Also, we will need to decide if this will be relayers, and we can give them enough computation power to compensate the overhead.
+However, it is alright, since we will not have a lot of relayers, and we can give them enough computation power to compensate the overhead.
 - Potentially harder slashing as fraud proofs will need data from blocks and also state, compared to depending only on state for verification.

 ### Neutral